-REPORTING / MONITORING FORMAT APPLICABLE PROJECT SITE FREQUENCY OF REPORTING BY CONTRACTOR FREQUENCY OF REPORTING / ACTION TO BE TAKEN BY CSC APPLICABLE ANNEXURE NO. A. FOR PROJECT RELATED FACILITIES AN ND SITES STAGE-I, SITE IDENTIFICATION Construction camp Annexure No. 3.12 Labour camp Annexure No. 3.13 Reporting Formats for Identification of Quarry and stone One time reporting to CSC Visit each site and approve the Annexure No. 3.14 Sites crusher unit for each site, as and when site as and when it is reported Sites Borrow area it is identified. site as and when it is reported Annexure No. 3.15 Debris disposal site Annexure No. 3.16 Water Sources Annexure No. 3.17 STAGE-II.
-SETTING UP OF SITES Construction camp Visit each site and approve the management plans as and when Annexure No.3.1 Labour camp One time reporting to CSC Annexure No.3.2 Management and Re-development Plans Quarry and stone for each site, and when it Annexure No.3.3 for Sites / Camps crusher unit is required. it is submitted Borrow area is required. it is submitted Annexure No.3.4 Debris disposal site Annexure No.3.5 Comprehensive Waste Management Plan All Sites One time reporting to CSC for all sites together Visit each site and approve the management plan as and when it is submitted Annexure No.3.6 Occupational Health and Safety Management Plan All Sites One time reporting to CSC for all sites together Visit each site and approve the management plan as and when it is submitted Annexure No.3.9 Traffic Management Plan All Sites One time reporting to CSC for all sites together Visit each site and approve the management plan as and when it is submitted Annexure No.3.10 Hazardous Substances Management Plan All Sites One time reporting to CSC for all sites together Visit each site and approve the management plan as and when it is submitted Annexure No.3.11
+REPORTING / MONITORING FORMAT APPLICABLE PROJECT SITE FREQUENCY OF REPORTING BY CONTRACTOR FREQUENCY OF REPORTING / ACTION TO BE TAKEN BY CSC APPLICABLE ANNEXURE NO. A. FOR PROJECT RELATED FACILITIES AN ND SITES STAGE-I. SITE IDENTIFICATION Construction camp Annexure No. 3.12 Labour camp Annexure No. 3.13 D Quarry and stone One time reporting to Winter the standard and the Annexure No. 3.14 Reporting Formats for Identification of Sites crusher unit CSC for each site, as and Visit each site and approve the Sites Borrow area when it is identified. site as and when it is reported Annexure No. 3.15 Debris disposal site Annexure No. 3.16 Water Sources Annexure No. 3.17 STAGE-II.
+SETTING UP OF SITES Construction camp Visit each site and approve the management plans as and when it is submitted Annexure No.3.1 Labour camp]: .: .: .: Annexure No.3.2 Management and Re-development Plans Quarry and stone One time reporting to CSC for each site, and Annexure No.3.3 for Sites / Camps crusher unit • Borrow area when it is required.
+Annexure No.3.4 Debris disposal site Annexure No.3.5 Comprehensive Waste Management Plan All Sites One time reporting to CSC for all sites together Visit each site and approve the management plan as and when it is submitted Annexure No.3.6 Occupational Health and Safety Management Plan All Sites One time reporting to CSC for all sites together Visit each site and approve the management plan as and when it is submitted Annexure No.3.9 Traffic Management Plan All Sites One time reporting to CSC for all sites together Visit each site and approve the management plan as and when it is submitted Annexure No.3.10 Hazardous Substances Management Plan All Sites One time reporting to CSC for all sites together Visit each site and approve the management plan as and when it is submitted Annexure No.3.11